MicrosoftDocs/visualstudio-docs/docs/python/python-in-visual-studio.md

 5. Django template editor in Visual Studio 2013 has some known issues that are resolved by installing Update 2.

 6. Requires Windows 8 or later.
 Visual Studio 2013 Express for Web doesn't have the Attach to Process dialog, but Azure Web Site remote debugging is still possible using the Attach Debugger (Python) command in Server Explorer.
-This requires [Azure SDK for .NET 2.3 - VS 2013](http://go.microsoft.com/fwlink/?LinkId=323510) or later.
+Remote debugging requires [Azure SDK for .NET 2.3 - VS 2013](http://go.microsoft.com/fwlink/?LinkId=323510) or later.

 7. Requires Windows 8 or later.
 Attach Debugger (Python) command in Server Explorer requires [Azure SDK for .NET 2.3 - VS 2013](http://go.microsoft.com/fwlink/?LinkId=323510) or later.